TonyM1958/HA-FoxESS-Modbus/README.md

 This is a refactored version of https://github.com/StealthChesnut/HA-FoxESS-Modbus.
 The changes from the main branch include:

-* Simplified configuration with 4 lines added into configuration.yaml for the a HA setup
+* Simplified configuration with just 4 lines added to HA configuration.yaml for setup
-* Rename of modbusUSB to modbusRS485 to properly reflect configuration required for different inverter connection methods
+* Rename of modbusUSB to modbusRS485 to reflect the data set available from the different inverter ports
-* Addition of templates for calculating inverter efficiency, cell imbalance, grid dependency and grid balance
 * Revised calculation for inverter power in, power out and system losses
+* Addition of HA templates for calculating inverter efficiency, cell imbalance, grid dependency and grid balance
-* Addition of RPower and EPS RVolt, RCurrent and RPower sensors for both LAN and RS485 connections
+* Addition of RPower and EPS RVolt, RCurrent and RPower sensors for LAN and RS485 connections
-* Correction of InvBatCurrent and InvBatPower sensors for both LAN and RS-485 connections
+* Correction of InvBatCurrent and InvBatPower sensors for LAN and RS-485 connections
 * Correction of Temp to BatCurrent sensor for RS485
 * Correction of unique_id for BMS Cell mV low
-* Addition of BMS Cycle Count and rename of BMS Watthours Total to BMS kWh Total for consistency for RS485
+* Addition of BMS Cycle Count and rename / rescale of BMS Watthours Total to BMS kWh Total for consistency when working with energy values
-* Addition of inverter running totals and daily totals for Solar Energy, Battery Charge, Battery Discharge, Grid Consumption Energy, Feed In Energy, Total Yield and (Battery) Input Energy
+* Addition of inverter running totals and daily totals for Solar Energy, Battery Charge, Battery Discharge, Grid Consumption Energy, Feed In Energy, Total Yield and (Battery) Input Energy.
+These can be used to replace some of the Riemann sum approximations previously used for greater accuracy and alignment with Fox cloud data.
 * Added unique_id for all entities to allow management in the HA UI and aid migration to other integrations
 * Support for KH series inverter using modbusLAN with RS485 to Wifi/LAN adapter

 Connecting to your inverter can be acheived in two ways:

 * Using the inverters LAN port connected to your router/switch (no additional hardware required but requires Manager firmware 1.57 or later)
-* Connecting to the RS485 modbus using an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
+* Connecting to the inverter's RS485 modbus using an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
 Note: this requires basic electronics competencies to connect two wires to the inverters com connector.

 ---